Louis Poulsen PH 5 Table Lamp – 1960s Catalogue Picture

 Poul Henningsen

-Poul Henningsen was born on 9 September 1894 in Copenhagen, Denmark.
-He studied at the Technical School at Frederiksberg from 1911 until 1914, and later at the Technical College in Copenhagen until 1917.
+Poul Henningsen was born on 9 September 1894 in Denmark, in the Copenhagen area.
+He studied at the Technical School at Frederiksberg from 1911 to 1914, and later at the Technical College in Copenhagen until 1917.
+Although he trained as an architect, he never graduated, and instead developed into a remarkably versatile designer, writer and cultural critic.

-Throughout his life, Henningsen devoted himself to studying the importance of light for human well-being.
-His work focused on creating lamps that produced comfortable, glare-free illumination, based on careful control of light distribution and reflection.
-He is often described as one of the first true lighting architects.
+Throughout his life, Henningsen devoted himself to the study of light and its effect on everyday life.
+His work focused on creating lamps that produced comfortable, glare-free illumination through the careful control of light distribution, reflection and shielding.
+He is widely regarded as one of the great pioneers of modern lighting design.

 His self-titled PH series became his most famous body of work.
-Among his best-known lamp designs are the PH Artichoke and the PH 5, both of which remain influential landmarks in modern lighting design.
+Among his best-known designs are the PH Artichoke and the PH 5, both introduced in 1958.
+The PH 5 was designed in response to the constantly changing shapes and sizes of incandescent bulbs, with the aim of creating a lamp that would provide pleasant, glare-free light regardless of the light source.

 Louis Poulsen